spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

 So, I'll expand on the current example by creating a variable to store the current theme.
-Once the page has loaded I'll check if the user has a theme set in the `localStorage` and if they do then I can update the current theme variable to the theme from the `localStorage`.
+Once the page has loaded I'll check if the user has a theme set in the `localStorage` and if they do then I can update the current theme variable to the theme from `localStorage`.

 ```svelte
 <script lang="ts">